Isaac Peach: Andrei Mikhailovich

 When Mikhailovich was 15, he met Peach at a boxing gym.
 He said when referring to Peach "Isaac has played a huge part in my life".
 Peach is happy how everything is going into for Mikhailovich career and is one win away from a world title fight.
 It was announced that Mikhailovich will take on Denis Radovan in a world title eliminator.
 Peach believes that Denis Radovan he is a good fight but does not have the X Factor that you need in Boxing.
 Peach believe Mikhailovich has the X Factor.
 When the fight got postponed, Peach had to tell Mikhailovich the news.
 He describe it like telling someone that they someone died.
-Mikhailovich was booked for an unfied world title shot against Janibek Alimkhanuly, however, the fight was called off last minute due to Alimkhanuly suffering from server dehydration.
+Mikhailovich was booked for a unified world title shot against Janibek Alimkhanuly, however, the fight was called off last minute due to Alimkhanuly suffering from server dehydration.
 The fight would be postponed to October where only the IBF title was on the line, however, Mikhailovich would lose by ninth round stoppage.
 Mikhailovich would leave Isaac Peach and Peach boxing in 2025.